2021 Handbook of Florida Water Regulation: Consumptive Use

 For the most part, the water permitted for consumptive use is groundwater.
 Other sources of water permitted include surface water (such as in the Tampa Bay and Lake Okeechobee areas) and reclaimed water provided by domestic wastewater treatment plants (Chapter 373, Florida Statutes, Section 373.250).
 Reclaimed water is permitted by the FWMDs to promote and encourage water conservation.
 Contact your local FWMD to find out more about reclaimed water for consumptive use.

-According to the FWB, a comprehensive water policy that addresses Florida's critical water supply and quality issues, and which became effective on July 1, 2016, new consumptive use permits for groundwater withdrawals and the renewal or modification of permits will require monitoring of withdrawals, if the permit authorizes 100,000 gallons or more per day from a well with an inside diameter of 8 inches or more.
+New consumptive use permits for groundwater withdrawals and the renewal or modification of permits will require monitoring of withdrawals, if the permit authorizes 100,000 gallons or more per day from a well with an inside diameter of 8 inches or more.
+The results of such monitoring should be reported to the appropriate water management district at least annually (Chapter 373, Florida Statutes, Section 373.223).

 What are the effects of consumptive use permits?